 But the two machines were in fact very different from each other one carriage-shifted, the other segment-shifted.
 And beneath the modern exterior, the IGC 4 was mechanically very little different from previous carriage-shift models, while beneath the sublime styling of the IGC 5 was an almost unchanged version of Herbert Etheridge's sement-shifted design used in the IGC 3.

 Almost certainly the IGC 4 was intended for the British market (including the dominions and colonies) while the IGC 5 was pitched at the USA where it was sold under the Imperial De Luxe 5 name.
+[Sadly, as is so often the case, the USA imposed highly restrictive import tariffs on British typewriters, so the Americans saw very few of these British typewriters.
+This explains why collectors in the USA today pay very high prices for them.]

 MORE NOTES TO COME!